 It’s a hotly contested discussion in our house – which is better – DEAR Inventory or Cin7.

-- Fully customisable document templates with large document library
+- Fully customisable document templates with a large document library

 - Convert into almost any language in both web version and on printed documents

 - All-in-one solution – POS, B2B, e-commerce and shipping integrations

 - Price override functionality

 - The price is right

 - Smart workflow and easy to use for inexperienced users

 - Deep two-way Xero integration